HCaldwell95/caldwell-cosmetics-full-stack/README.md

 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html "CSS") – Applied to style the website.

-* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript") – Utilized for creating the flag animation and updating the track image when clicked.
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript "JavaScript") – Used to render a dynamic calendar to display bookings and enables modal functionality along with visual enhancements.

 * [Python](https://www.python.org/ "Python") – The primary language for Django, used to develop all forms, models, and views.